lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 ### Lazy loading rows of products

 Now for the fun part.
-Staying with the PoC example, we will now implement a home page with a lazy loading product section.
+Staying with the {{< abbr "PoC" "Proof of concept" >}}
+example, we will now implement a home page with a lazy loading product section.
 The product section iterates over a number of products provided by the controller using Symfony's Twig template engine.
 The last product receives the `hx` attributes for reloading when it is revealed to the user in the viewport.

 It is always lazy loaded page by page, as with classic pagination.
 The last lazy loaded product  always knows the next page; this information is always rendered